ntnlabs/Dride_DYI_User_Manual/README.md

 **This manual was created by users of the Dride dashcam.
 All information comes without warranty.**

-My setup: Dride + rear cam, Android 10
+My setup: Dride + rear cam, 1920x1080x60fps, 5 minutes cycle, Android 10

 # What is here
 ## [Installation](./1.%20Installation.md)